zactos/netflix_clone/README.md

 FEATURES

-1.Homepage with banner and rows of movies/shows
+1. Homepage with banner and rows of movies/shows

-2.Hover effects on thumbnails
+2. Hover effects on thumbnails

-3.Trailer popup or redirect
+3. Trailer popup or redirect

-4.Responsive design
+4. Responsive design

 TECH STACK